 Scientific and industrial instruments generate data that is richest at the source — before it is filtered, decimated, or summarized.
 DAQIRI places NVIDIA GPU hardware directly in that data path, forging a tight bond between upstream sensors, their data converters, and the NVIDIA compute ecosystem.
 The result is a new foundation for developers: the ability to work with instrument data in its rawest form, at wire speed, and to build a new class of autonomous experiments where AI can observe phenomena directly at the source, augment human analysis, and steer experiments in real time.
-Streaming Ethernet data in, GPU tensor out.
+Stream data into and out of GPUs efficiently while leveraging common tensor-compute libraries.

 Hundreds of gigabits per second with proper hardware and CPU/NUMA tuning.
 Direct access to NIC ring buffers keeps latency at PCIe transit time only.